-Keep hold of the Catalog on your end, just in case something goes awry and we need to go again.
+Keep hold of the Catalogue on your end, just in case something goes awry and we need to go again.

-Keep your RAW images saved in the place you had them when you exported the Catalog.
+Keep your RAW images saved in the place you had them when you exported the Catalogue.
 When I send it back to you, Lightroom will look in that location for your original images.

 The Essential Edit